Mental health matters: Where different groups in S’pore can get help and support

 - Those aged 18 to 29 form the largest group with poor mental health.

-- Over 7,000 young people were assessed to be at risk of developing mental health conditions by Chat, formerly known as the Community Health Assessment Team.
+- More than 7,000 young people were assessed to be at risk of developing mental health conditions by Chat, formerly known as the Community Health Assessment Team.

-- Community mental health teams have supported over 90,000 young people and parents as at September 2023.
+- Community mental health teams have supported more than 90,000 young people and parents as at September 2023.

 - Intermediate residential facility to be developed for youth aged 10 to 19 at risk of suicide or severe self-harm.